 MDS delivers a widely-respected and renowned training programme that, year-after-year, gives trainees the skills they need to achieve credible positions within the food and fresh produce industry.

-Trainees develop skills in self-management, people management and learn how to manage a business.
 Each trainee is assessed and receives tailored critique matched to their person development, ensuring a truly unique learning experience.

 MDS’ impressive record of trainees moving into well-paid and responsible jobs on completion of the programme is testament to the first-class formal training and practical experience each trainee receives.